thomluther/ha-anker-solix/README.md

 ![python badge][python-shield]

-This Home Assistant custom component integration utilizes the [anker-solix Python library][anker-solix-api], allowing seamless integration with Anker Solix devices via the Anker cloud.
+This Home Assistant custom integration utilizes the [anker-solix Python library][anker-solix-api], allowing seamless integration with Anker Solix devices via the Anker power cloud.
 It was specifically developed to monitor the Anker Solarbank E1600.
 Support for further Anker devices like solar micro-inverters (MI80), Solarbank 2 E1600 and the Anker smart meter has been added to the Api library and is available through the integration.
-The Anker power cloud also supports portable power stations (PPS) or home power panels, which may be added in the future once Api data structures for those devices are known.
+The Anker power cloud also supports portable power stations (PPS), home power panels or home energy systems (HES) which are not supported by the api library.
+They may be added in the future once Api data structures for those devices are known and regular consumption data will be sent to the Anker Power cloud.

+**Notes:**

+Anker power devices which are not configured into a power system in your Anker mobile app typically do **NOT** provide any consumption data to the Anker power cloud.
+Therefore the api library cannot get consumption data of standalone devices.

+Please refer to [supported sensors and devices](#supported-sensors-and-devices) for a list of supported Anker Solix devices.

 ## Disclaimer:

 🚨 **This custom component is an independent project and is not affiliated with Anker.
 It has been developed to provide Home Assistant users with tools to integrate the Solarbank E1600 into their smart home.
 Initially, the Api library as well as the integration has been developed for monitoring of the Anker Solarbank only.
-Meanwhile also Anker inverters can be monitored and additional enhancements allow modifications to their device settings.
+Meanwhile additional devices can be monitored and additional enhancements allow modifications of their device settings.
 Any trademarks or product names mentioned are the property of their respective owners.** 🚨

 ## Usage terms and conditions: